robot297/JAG_7_2019/Lab 7 Questions.md

 Add two new private fields (variables) to the Ticket class.

-Another Date; `resolvedDate`, the date the ticket was closed.
+Another Date field `dateResolved`, the date the ticket was closed.
-And, a String that documents why the ticket was closed – the fix or the resolution for the ticket.
-This String should be called `resolution`
+And, a String field called `resolution` that will store why the ticket was closed – the fix or the resolution for the ticket.

-Add public get and set methods for the two new resolved, and resolvedDate, fields.
+Add public get and set methods for the two new fields.

 Modify the Ticket class toString method.
 If the ticket has not be resolved, return the current String.